Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 9 - Integrating Cloud Spanner with Spring.md

 ### Enable cloud spanner
 `gcloud services enable spanner.googleapis.com`

-Create a Cloud Spanner instance and database
+### Create and provision a Cloud Spanner instance
+Create a Cloud Spanner instance.
+`gcloud spanner instances create guestbook --config=regional-us-central1 \ --nodes=1 --description="Guestbook messages`

+Create a `messages` database in the Cloud Spanner instance.
+`gcloud spanner databases create messages --instance=guestbook`

+Confirm that the database exists by listing the databases of the Cloud Spanner instance.
+`gcloud spanner databases list --instance=guestbook`

 ### Use the data definition language (DDL) to create a Cloud Spanner table